RocketChat/docs-old/installation/manual-installation/centos/README.md

 This tutorial was tested using CentOS 7.5 and Rocket.Chat 0.70.0.

-Rocket.Chat recommends MongoDB version 3.6 and NodeJS version is 8.11.3.
+Rocket.Chat recommends MongoDB version 3.6 and NodeJS version 8.11.3.

 ## Install necessary dependency packages